hunterhector/EventSalience/README.md

 To obtain the text file corresponding to the preprocess data, run the following command in the cmu-script root directory:

 ```
-bin/run_pipeline.sh salience edu.cmu.cs.lti.salience.annotators.SalienceDatasetTextOnlyWriter /Path_to_Annotated_NYT_LDC2008T19/data /Path_for_Text_output_of_LDC2008T19/ 8
+bin/run_pipeline.sh salience edu.cmu.cs.lti.salience.annotators.SalienceDatasetTextOnlyWriter /Path_to_Annotated_NYT_LDC2008T19/data /Path_for_Text_output_of_LDC2008T19/ all_docs_with_abstract.lst 8
 ```
-Note that 8 is the number of threads to be specified.
+Note that 8 is the number of threads to be specified. all_docs_with_abstract.lst is the file listing all docs that have an abstract, which can be taken [here](http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/split/all_docs_with_abstract.lst).

 ## Overview of Preprocessing
 It is possible to run all preprocessing on your own, but it is rather time consuming and complex, here we provide a general overview on how to do this.